-Minimum 2:1 honours degree in a numerate subject such as engineering, mathematics or physical sciences.
-To thrive in this degree you’ll need to have excellent mathematical notation and basic computer programming skills.
+Minimum 2:1 undergraduate honours degree in a numerate subject, such as engineering, mathematics or physical sciences.
+You will also need excellent mathematical notation and basic computer programming skills.

 Months of entry